MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-route-network-traffic.md

 Ensure the following:

--   SDN [Network Controller](sdn-controller.md), SDN [Software Load Balancer](sdn-slb.md) and [SDN RAS gateway](sdn-gateway.md) are deployed.
+-   SDN [Network Controller](sdn-controller.md), SDN [Software Load Balancer](sdn-slb.md), and [SDN RAS gateway](sdn-gateway.md) are deployed.

 -   An SDN VM network with network virtualization is created.

 ## Configure Site-to-Site VPN connections using VMM

-A site-to-site VPN connection allows you to securely connect two networks at different physical locations by using  Internet.
+A site-to-site VPN connection allows you to securely connect two networks at different physical locations by using the Internet.

 For Cloud Service Providers (CSPs) that host many tenants in their datacenter, SDN RAS gateway provides a multi-tenant gateway solution that allows your tenants to access and manage their resources over Site-to-Site VPN connections from remote sites, which in turn allows network traffic between virtual resources in your datacenter and their physical network.